BPSupernova/IMGD4000DevelopmentPortfolio/index.md

 1. **Overstressing Myself**
    Description: I overloaded myself with courses this academic term, so the weight I held from this course's workload was intense.
-   Why it was a problem: [e.g., Caused bugs, performance issues, or team misalignment]
+   Why it was a problem: My quality of work would naturally take a dip with more features being worked on simultaneously.
+Considering I had hefty workloads for my other courses as well, the quality would be acceptable and pretty good for the programming aspect of  the project, but otherwise I wish I could've added more quality with less of a headache.

 2. **Blueprint Functionality Occasionally Disappearing Upon Merging**
    Description: While bugs were usually fixed, some features would occasionally disappear after merging in Github Desktop.
-   Why it was a problem:
+   Why it was a problem: Significant time was usually allocated to complete the features that usually go missing, and the time that we have to waste to put the features back in game, often could have been allocated elsewhere and that was demoralizing.

    I overcame these challenges by giving myself breaks to just relax, and by ensuring I had a social life to energize me.
 I would also take a half an hour to deviate to a technical topic I was more interested in when programming started to get stale or discouraging.
 ---